LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/rich-messaging.md

 **Audio messaging**: **Consumers can communicate with brands easier and faster by sending voice recordings**

 Audio messaging is ideal for consumers who want to send a long message and don’t want to type it on a small keypad and also mirrors the popular form of messaging amongst Generation Z. Consumers can tap, speak and send the audio message to an agent.

-Currently, it’s only available on mobile App (v2.3) but will be added to additional channels in August.

 For more information on audio messaging including configuration, please see our[ audio messaging user guide](messaging-channels-rich-messaging-audio-messaging-user-guide.html)